-Germany is the top pharmaceutical market in Europe and one of the largest in the world, but a reformed reimbursement system for drugs makes it one of the most challenging for reimbursed pricing and market access.
-It is more important than ever for a pharma company to prove a new product’s additional benefit over existing treatments, to obtain a maximum reimbursed price.
+Germany is the top pharmaceutical market in Europe and one of the largest in the world, but a reformed reimbursement system for drugs makes it one of the most complex for reimbursed pricing and market access.
+In 2011, the Act on the Reform of the Market for Medicinal Products (AMNOG) was instituted requiring all companies with a new active drug or application to provide strong clinical and economic evidence if they want the best price for their drug.
+It is now more important than ever for a pharma company to prove a new product’s additional benefit over existing treatments to obtain a maximum reimbursed price.

 Germany’s Payer Stakeholders